Nymphs (band): Band history

 Lorre and Bobby Belltower formed the band in New Jersey in the mid 1980s.
 The band moved to Los Angeles to pursue their musical careers and caught the attention of punk rock singer Keith Morris, who managed the band for a time.
 After two members returned to New Jersey, Inger and Geoff Siegel recruited guitarist Sam Merrick, drummer Alex Kirst and bass player Cliff D. (Cliff Jones).

 The band was hoping to sign with an alternative label such as Alternative Tentacles, but their reputation led to interest from the major labels.
 However, the band's wild behavior led to some companies losing interest.

 Nymphs made an appearance in the 1990 film Bad Influence as a band playing in a club.

 Iggy Pop sang vocals on the track "Supersonic" from the debut album.

 It was at about this time that Nymphs began to have problems with their label.
 Almost two years had passed since Nymphs had completed their album.
 Lorre was losing her battle with heroin and in an alcohol induced fit she urinated on the desk of A&R man Tom Zutaut.
 Rolling Stone quipped, 'Talk about being pissed at your record label.'"

 Things came to a head when Inger Lorre performed fellatio on her then-boyfriend, Rodney Eastman, on stage during their set at the Marquis club in Anaheim, California, in 1992.
 Shortly afterwards, Lorre was fired from the band after she refused to go onstage during a concert that year in Miami opening for Peter Murphy.
 The band broke up soon after.

 After Nymphs, Inger Lorre went on to record with Jeff Buckley and release solo albums.
 Alex Kirst went on to play drums for Iggy Pop.
 Geoff Siegel went on to do A&R for Columbia and Giant Records.
 Sam Merrick briefly returned to his original band, Leaving Trains.
-He now plays guitar in Boise, Idaho based band a.k.a.
-Belle.
+He now plays guitar in Boise, Idaho based band Belle.
+Lorre reformed the Nymphs with a new lineup for some performances in 2006.